UCLA, USC Bolt Pac-12 for Big 10 - NewsBreak

 The Trojans were rumored to be interested in leaving the conference last fall, though no decisions were made at the time.
 The Bruins have since joined the conversation over the past several months.

 "Everything is on the table," a Pac-12 source told CBS Sports Thursday .
-A source tells MizzouSportsTalk.com that an official announcement is expected to be made later this evening.
+A source tells AllAggies.com that an official announcement is expected to be made later this evening.

 This move would mark the second major shakeup in conference realignment in the past 12 months.
 Last July, Texas and Oklahoma jointly announced its intent to leave the Big 12 in favor of the SEC no later than 2025.
 As a corresponding move, the Big 12 added BYU, Central Florida, Cincinnati and Houston — all of whom are set to join on July 1, 2023.